 Full disclosure: This is an uncompensated review.
 The opinions expressed are strictly my own.
 But, be forewarned … Posana Café makes me break all the food blogging and food critic rules because I want to use all the superlatives and adjectives of food praise … and repeat them, without shame.

-Have you fantasized about eating at a restaurant that’s completely gluten free?
-A place where you can eat amazing food without worrying about cross contamination?
+Have you fantasized about eating in a completely gluten-free restaurant?
+A place where you can eat amazing food without worrying about gluten cross contamination, also known as gluten cross contact?
 Dear gfe reader, there is such a place!
 It really exists and, no, I am not talking about your kitchen.
 It’s Posana Café in Asheville, North Carolina, located at One Biltmore Avenue in the downtown area.

 Let me repeat this information again.
 The food served at Posana Café is 100% gluten free.
 Yes.
 I know it’s hard to believe, but you read that correctly.
 I say food, because there are beers that are served that contain gluten, but they are self contained and, therefore, not a potential source of cross contamination.
 The husband-wife couple, Peter and Martha Pollay, who own and operate Posana decided to go 100% gluten free because Martha has celiac, and, therefore, eats gluten free.